codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-2-components-utilities.md

-In case the pre-defined styles do not match your design, let's say your favorite `blue` background is brighter than Bootstrap's `bg-primary`, you can override the class by using it in the `override.css` file.
+In case the pre-defined styles do not match your design, let's say your favorite `blue` background is brighter than Bootstrap's `bg-primary`, you can override the class by using the `override.css` file.

 ## Bootstrap's default breakpoints

-Since Bootstrap's components are responsive ready, it's important to know about Bootstrap's default breakpoints.
+Since Bootstrap's components are responsive-ready, it's important to know about Bootstrap's default breakpoints.
 A breakpoint is the point that a component may change its look to well adapted to user's screen.
 And the following are the default breakpoints of Bootstrap: